| | |

 5 from 1 vote

-No-Bake Lemon Tart – Cool, creamy, and packed with lemony flavour—this no-bake tart is a breeze to make and perfect for warm days or when you want dessert without the fuss!
+No-Bake Lemon Tart – Cool, creamy, and packed with bright lemon flavour, this easy no-bake tart is smooth, refreshing, and perfect for warm days.

 Looking for more lemon desserts?
 Check out my Lemon Curd Thumbprint Cookies, Lemon Drizzle Muffins, and my Lemon Brownies.